m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/physics/performance.md

 When the assessment is running at 60 frames per second, there are 1000 / 60 or about 16 milliseconds maximum available for computation.
 Usually the physics engine takes only a fraction of a millisecond to update each frame.

-After you press "GO", the example drops 50 balls.
+After you press "Go", the example drops 50 balls.
 Click on a ball to apply an upward force to it.
 50 is probably more physics bodies than you would ever need in a real assessment, but try increasing `NUMBER_OF_BALLS` until it starts to affect performance -- or crashes your web browser!
+(Be sure to click "Run" again after changing `NUMBER_OF_BALLS`).

 :::warning